 - Required Textbook: Peter G. Northouse, Introduction to Leadership: Concepts and Practice, 3rd ed., Sage Publications, 2015.
 ISBN: 9781452259666.
 Since this online course does not have lectures, it is essential that you get our inexpensive, softcover textbook.
 Please do not use the older 2nd edition, because there is a new chapter in the 3rd edition.
-To save some money, there is also an ebook option which expires after 6 months. - Technology: The following technology is required in order to access the course materials.
-(Note that all these external links open in new windows.)
+To save some money, the bookstore offers rentals for around \$30. - Technology: The following technology is required in order to access the course materials.
+(Note that all these external links open in new windows.) - You will need a computer with broadband access to the Internet.
+It is especially necessary to use a

-- You will need a computer with broadband access to the Internet.
+- full-fledged computer to take tests.
 Remember, if you don't have broadband but can come to campus periodically, you can use the Library West Computer Lab, in the basement of the Learning Center West building, to watch the videos. - You must have a current browser to view the web-based course materials (Firefox is recommended).
-You also need to allow cookies, Java, Javascript, and enable pop-ups for the course to function properly. - You will need to download Flash and Quicktime to view some of the videos and practice quizzes.
-(Most people already have this installed.) - To review course materials, you will need Microsoft Office applications like Powerpoint and Word, or download the free Powerpoint and Word Viewers. - You will also need the free Acrobat Reader to view PDF articles. - You will also need a personal email address in order to receive important course announcements.
+You also need to allow cookies, Java, Javascript, and enable pop-ups for the course to function properly.
+Chrome has a problem with the test module in Catalyst. - You will need to download Flash and Quicktime to view some of the videos and practice quizzes.
+(Most people already have this installed.) - To review course materials, you will need Microsoft Office applications like Powerpoint and Word, or download the free Powerpoint and Word Viewers. - You will also need the free Acrobat Reader to view PDF articles. - If you are using a tablet or phone at times to access Catalyst, you will need an app that can take screenshots (.jpg or .png files). - You will also need a personal email address in order to receive important course announcements.
 As soon as the course starts, you should receive an email welcome message from the instructor.
 If that does not occur, you may need to decrease the security on your email or empty your email account (if it is full).
 These proactive measures will ensure that you receive all important reminders from your instructor.
 If you don't have an email address, you may obtain a free one by following the instructions on my web site under Tools, Tips and Resources.